nielsbasjes/yauaa/documentation/content/expect/Performance.md

 title = "Performance"
 weight = 20
 +++
-On my i7 system I see a speed ranging from 500 to 4000 useragents per second (depending on the length and ambiguities in the useragent).
+On my systems I see a speed ranging from 500 to 4000 useragents per second (depending on the length and ambiguities in the useragent).
 On average the speed is around 2000 per second or ~0.5ms each.
 A LRU cache is in place that does over 1M per second if they are in the cache.